Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/commands/system.md

 - Prints a final JSON summary `{ ok, provider, target, url?, logsUrl?, final: true }` when `--json` is used.
 - With `--dry-run`, the wizard prints `{ ok: true, mode: 'dry-run', final: true }` and exits before syncing/deploying.
 - If you pass `--project`/`--org` (Vercel) or `--project` (Netlify) and the directory is not linked yet, the wizard offers to run `vercel link` / `netlify link` inline.
-- After deployment, the wizard prints a copyable non‑interactive command showing an equivalent `opendeploy up ...` invocation.
+- After deployment, the wizard prints a copyable non‑interactive command showing an equivalent `opd up ...` invocation.

 Notes:
 - The deploy step reuses the same logic as `up` for parity.